New York COVID-19 hospitalizations down, 11 more deaths

 ALBANY, N.Y.
-(AP) — The number people hospitalized with COVID-19 in New York state dropped to 743 and 11 more people died, Gov. Andrew Cuomo said Saturday.
+(AP) — The number of people hospitalized with COVID-19 in New York state dropped to 743 and 11 more people died, Gov. Andrew Cuomo said Saturday.

 Daily statewide statistics show New York with 754 newly confirmed cases, representing 1.08% of all tests performed.
 The number of people hospitalized Friday was down 22 from the previous day.